christianmoya/Predicting_LitReadability/README.md

 ![Easy Text Bigrams](https://github.com/christianmoya/Predicting_LitReadability/blob/main/Pictures/easy_bigrams.png) ![Difficult Text Bigrams](https://github.com/christianmoya/Predicting_LitReadability/blob/main/Pictures/difficult_bigrams.png)

 ## Results
 After multiple iterations, I found my score to be the lowest at .698 with a Ridge Regression model and a TF-IDF vectorizer with max features set at 50,000, a score 5% lower than our baseline model.
-When exploring feature importance, we fid that the terms that most increase readability score are "you", "mother", "lived", "girls" and "baby", signifying easier texts are more story-based.
-Terms that decrease readability scores are more prepositional terms, like "of", "as", and "in", signifying that texts that are more passive and include unnecessary words are more difficult to digest.
+When exploring feature importance, we find that the terms that most increase readability score are "you", "mother", "lived", "girls" and "baby", signifying easier texts are more story-based.
+Terms that decrease readability scores are more prepositional terms, like "of", "as", and "in", signifying that difficult texts are more passive and lack direct language, making the text harder to comprehend.

 ![Negative Coefficient](https://github.com/christianmoya/Predicting_LitReadability/blob/main/Pictures/negative_coef.png)
 ![Positive_Coefficient](https://github.com/christianmoya/Predicting_LitReadability/blob/main/Pictures/positive_coef.png)